 It is possible to feel when the probe key is aligned as the probe will mate with the socket easily.

 Push the probe into the socket until it hits the end stop.
-DO NOT force in the probe.
+DO NOT force the probe in further.

 Screw up the knurled sleeve in a clockwise direction until finger tight.